illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 Remember that lab attendance is required; per course policy, missing 3 or more lab sections will result in a failing grade.

-You can still get credit for attending a different section due to special or occasional circumstances by making arangments with the GA at [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu).
+You can still get credit for attending a different section due to special or occasional circumstances by making arrangements with the GA at [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu).
 However, you must change your registered lab if you start regularly going to a different lab.
 Please contact Holly Bagwell in the academic office SC1210 to change your section without having to drop your enrollment.

 We will never grant exemptions for lab attendance (if you have an interview, then you are just going to have to use your drop).
 You also can not make up lab attendance.
 Note that forgetting to swipe out is not a valid excuse (your lab attendant is not allowed to vouch for your attendance).